fffonion/lua-resty-shdict-server/README.md

 Name
 ====

-lua-resty-shdict-tool - An interface for debugging and serving ngx.shared dictionaries
+lua-resty-shdict-server - A HTTP and Redis protocol compatible interface for debugging ngx.shared API

 Table of Contents
 =================